RetailTech Lab – The Future of Retail

 The vision for RetailTech Lab in Lyngby is that it should be a national sandbox and a showcase where citizens and visitors are involved in testing in close collaboration with researchers, students, retailers and entrepreneurs both locally and nationally.

 RetailTech Lab is made possible by Science City Lyngby’s more than 80 member companies and institutions, DTU, and Lyngby-Taarbæk Municipality.
-The project is funded by The Danish Executive Board for Business Development and Growth.
+The project is funded by the Danish Board of Business Development

 Start-ups in the lab